 Taking advantage of every impulsive opportunity is the #1 way to live a life free of regret (within reason of course).
 If you jump into every adventure you will never have to worry about the “what if.”
 We’re all for being a potato on the weekends; everyone needs a timeout from life once in a while.
 Just keep in mind that nobody ever remembers the Saturday that they spent responsibly.
 So pull the ole carpe the diem and seize the crap out of every day.

 The way we see it, you’ve got two options for every weekend.
 You can either live through the weekend or live FOR the weekend.
 The difference between these two options is similar to the difference between seeing a concert and going to a concert.
 One involves sitting passively and the other entails performing on your feet until you lose your voice.
-We at Luno Life think that you should treat every weekend like a headline performance.
+The Luno team firmly believes that you should treat every weekend like a headline performance.

 We recognize that by thinking this much about said spontaneous adventure it’s not actually spontaneous.
 But that’s totally fine because it’s the spirit of spontaneity that matters.
 We’re not saying you need to traipse across Europe or impulsively purchase a cattle farm in the Midwest (although we totally support that, too).
 If an unplanned visit to a local beach satisfies your uninhibited wanderlust, then so be it!
+Hit the road for a car camping trip!
 Get down with your bad self.
-You don’t need to lead a wild life of reckless abandon to have a spontaneous adventure.
+You don’t need to lead a wild life of reckless abandon to have an unexpected adventure.
 All you need to do is have more fun when fun can be had.

 So, what are you doing this weekend?